England Air Force Base

 England Air Force Base is a former United States Air Force base in Louisiana, located 5 mi northwest of Alexandria and about 170 mi northwest of New Orleans.
 Originally known as Alexandria Army Air Base, on 23 June 1955 the facility was renamed England Air Force Base in honor of Lt Col John Brooke England (1923–1954).

 The base was closed in 1992.
 The airfield and buildings are now Alexandria International Airport.
-Three episodes of The Crocodile Hunter were recorded in this base because the area is an important area for conservation.
+Three episodes of The Crocodile Hunter were filmed at the base because the area is important for conservation.

 History

 The base was opened on 21 October 1942 and during the Second World War performed Boeing B-17 Flying Fortress aircrew training.
 It was placed on inactive status on 23 September 1946, although a small cadre of Army and Air Force personnel (331 Composite Squadron) remained assigned to Alexandria Municipal Airport throughout the late 1940s.